Gregus1998/aurr/README.md

 Then "Surge-Collect-Windows" will be run on the system twice with the two configurations specified in "Default_Windows_Upload_Azure" and "NotDefault_Windows_Upload_Auze"

 ### Tools-Config
 The tools config file(json) is by default located at "project_root/data/templates/tools.json".
 This file conists of a list of different tools.
 For each tools there should be some metadata and call options.
-Additionally it is support for mandatory steps anything that needs to be done before the execution of the actual tool.
+A tool can be provided with a set of different "task" that can be used to automate tasks during the whole execution.

 An element in the toolconfig can look something like this:

 {
-    "name" : "Surge-Collect-Windows",
+        "name" : "Velociraptor-Windows-AMD64",
+        "object_type" : "Tool",
-    "task" : "1 memory",
+        "task" : "1 Memory",
-    "author" : "Jonas Sørensen",
+        "author" : "Jonas",
+        "metadata": "Some metadata that will be used later", "config_tag" : "VELO",
-    "config_tag" : "SURGE",
+        "local_path" : "/home/cyfjonass/aurr/aurr-manager/data/tools/velociraptor/velociraptor-v0.75.6-windows-amd64/Velociraptor.exe",
-    "localpath" : "PATH/YOU/EXECUTABLE",
+        "target_shell" : "Powershell",
-    "mandatory_steps" : {
+        "task_list": {
+            "GenEnvVar": ["VELO_UPLOAD_URL"],
+            "GenConfVar": ["VELO_UPLOAD_URL"],
-        "Generate" : ["SURGE_SAS-UPLOAD-TOKEN"]
+            "Build" : ["data/tools/velociraptor/velociraptor-v0.75.6-windows-amd64/buildfile.sh"],
+            "ReqObj": ["data/tools/velociraptor/velociraptor-v0.75.6-windows-amd64/Collector_velociraptor-collector"]

         },

-    "call" : {
+        "call": {
-        "Default_Windows_Upload_Azure" : [".\\Surge-Collect.exe","SURGE_COLLECT_PASSWORD","AZBLOB://AZURE_ACCOUNT_STORAGE_NAME/CLOUD_DEFAULT_UPLOAD_LOCATION","--azblob-sas-token='SURGE_SAS-UPLOAD-TOKEN'"],
-        "Default_Windows_Test" : [".\\Surge-Collect.exe", "SURGE_COLLECT_PASSWORD", "--help"],
+            "Default" : ["./Velociraptor.exe","--","--embedded_config", "Collector_velociraptor-collector"]
         }
     },

 A given tool entry needs to be provided for each of the tools to be used.
 Here are some important notes: